britkig/PicoPort/Pico/PicoPort/readme.md

 ```
 An optional second parameter can be provided to enable or disable interrupt handling on the pin; some function calls listed below may behave eratically without it.
 Defaults to `true`.

-The pin's state can be read without blocking by calling `Read`:
+The pin's current state can be read without blocking by calling `Read`:
 ```c
 MyInput.Read();
 ```

-You can also require the input to first enter the opposite state before the desired one:
+To have the CPU enter a deep sleep state until the input is in a triggered or non-triggered state, call `WaitForPress`:
 ```c
 MyInput.WaitForPress(false|true);
 ```